American Revolutionary War Battles

 Around 6:30 P.M., the firing ended.
 Graves gave a general signal to keep to windward so that the heads of the two fleets separated.
 By this time, the British ships in the van division that had borne the brunt of the battle were very badly damaged and unable to continue to fight effectively in any case.
 Many of the British ships had been leaking badly and were in need of refitting even before the battle, and the French gunnery had been particularly destructive of the ships' rigging and masts.

-The actual battle ended at sunset on September 5, but for several days afterwards the 2 fleets continued to maneuver within sight of each other, as ships on both sides carried out repairs and waited for an opportunity to resume the fight.
+On September 5, the actual battle ended at sunset, but for several days afterwards the 2 fleets continued to maneuver within sight of each other, as ships on both sides carried out repairs and waited for an opportunity to resume the fight.
 In the meantime, both fleets were sailing farther and farther away from Chesapeake Bay, their strategic objective.

 That evening Graves did a damage assessment.
 He noted that "the French had not the appearance of near so much damage as we had sustained", and that five of his fleet were either leaking or virtually crippled in their mobility.
 De Grasse wrote that "we perceived by the sailing of the English that they had suffered greatly."
 Nonetheless, Graves maintained a windward position through the night, so that he would have the choice of battle in the morning.
 Ongoing repairs made it clear to Graves that he would be unable to attack the next day.